Note: The links below will

 Discovery and Alpha.

-are back inside Discovery this morning after this mission's on the Station.
+are back inside Discovery this morning after finishing this mission's assembly

 Mission Specialists Andy Thomas and Paul Richards wrapped up